MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M05_L05_Extend_a_Pipeline_to_Use_Multiple_Templates.md

     ```

-5. Save the pipeline.
+1. Save the pipeline.

-6. Choose if you want to commit directly to the main branch or create a new branch.
-Click on **Save** button.
+1. Choose if you want to commit directly to the main branch or create a new branch.
+Select **Save** button.

    > [!NOTE]
    > If you choose to create a new branch, you will need to create a pull request to merge the changes to the main branch.